WNBA rookies to begin receiving health benefits this week - WHIZ News

 Medical benefits usually are offered once training camp starts, but first-year players will be covered starting Friday.

-“Given the unique nature of this crisis, rookies and other new players currently under contract will receive full health benefits beginning on May 1, while veterans, who already receive year-round health benefits, will not have any break in their coverage,” WNBA Commissioner Cathy Engelbert told The Associated Press.
+“Given the unique nature of this crisis, rookies and other new players currently under contract will receive full health benefits beginning on May 1, while veterans, who already receive year-round health benefits, will not have any break in their coverage,” WNBA Commissioner Cathy Engelbert said.

 While some players could have been caught without health insurance during the time between leaving college and starting pro camps, health benefits is just one of many ongoing discussions between the league and players’ union during the sports shutdown.
 In a normal season, players wouldn’t start earning their salaries until the regular season began, getting their first paycheck a few weeks in.